Sphereon-Opensource/PEX/README.md

 will evaluate whether the supplied credentials conform to the supplied presentation definition.
 Then it creates a presentation, just like `presentationFrom`.
 This presentation is provided for your convenience and can be used in your callback for simple use cases.
-In more elaborate cases, like for instance with more complex signature suites and/or selective disclosure, you will probably not use the Presentation directly and make use of other arguments passed into the callback, like the `EvaluationResults`, `PresentationSubmission` and `Partial<Proof>`.
+In more elaborate cases, like for instance with more complex signature suites and/or selective disclosure, you will probably not use the IPresentation directly and make use of other arguments passed into the callback, like the `EvaluationResults`, `PresentationSubmission` and `Partial<IProof>`.

-The `proofOptions` and `signatureOptions`, allow you to populate proof values directly. in which case the `Partial<Proof>` will have all fields filled to just add it as a proof to the presentation in your callback.
-This does mean you would have to create the Presentation first and sign that, which means you probably have no use for the callback.
-If you do not provide these values, the `Partial<Proof>`, will still be populated without the proofValue and jws, based upon your options.
+The `proofOptions` and `signatureOptions`, allow you to populate proof values directly. in which case the `Partial<IProof>` will have all fields filled to just add it as a proof to the presentation in your callback.
+This does mean you would have to create the IPresentation first and sign that, which means you probably have no use for the callback.
+If you do not provide these values, the `Partial<IProof>`, will still be populated without the proofValue and jws, based upon your options.

-#### Presentation Sign Options
+#### IPresentation Sign Options

 The options accepted by the `verifiablePresentationFrom` are: